typed-ember/ember-cli-typescript/rfcs/1158-type-stability.md

 For TypeScript to be a first-class citizen of the Ember ecosystem, we need:

 -   a policy defining what constitutes a breaking change for consumers of a library which publishes types
--   tooling to detect breaking changes in types—whether from refactors, or from new TypeScript releases—and to minimize the amount of churn from breaking changes in TypeScript
+-   tooling to detect breaking changes in types -- whether from refactors, or from new TypeScript releases -- and to minimize the amount of churn from breaking changes in TypeScript
 -   a general and widely-adopted policy for supported TypeScript versions

 Once all three of those elements are adopted, end users will be able to have equally high confidence in the stability of addons' published types as they do in their runtime code.